-However, despite the fun, flowers, and festivals, Valdosta is a community that faces many serious challenges, some of which may have an effect on mental health.
+However, despite the fun, flowers, and festivals, Valdosta is a community that faces many serious challenges, some of which may affect mental health.

 Demographic Data and Socioeconomic Profile

-Approximately half of the population of Valdosta, 50.9 percent, is African American, while 40.2 percent is Caucasian.
-Hispanics make up 5.2 percent of the population.
-Female residents have a marked majority over male residents with 52.7 percent of the population.
+Approximately half of the population of Valdosta, 50.9%, is African American, while 40.2% is Caucasian.
+Hispanics make up 5.2% of the population.
+Female residents have a marked majority over male residents with 52.7% of the population.
 In terms of resident age, Valdosta is a fairly young city with a median of 28.2 years, compared with the median of 36.5 for the state of Georgia.

-Over one-third of Valdosta residents, 33.7 percent, live in poverty.
-This is almost three times the national poverty rate of 12.3 percent.
-African Americans are both the largest ethnic group represented in the population and the largest ethnicity living in poverty, but it is worth pointing out that the percentage of African Americans living in poverty, 58.7 percent, is higher than their share of the total population.
+Over one-third of Valdosta residents, 33.7%, live in poverty.
+This is almost three times the national poverty rate of 12.3%.
+African Americans are both the largest ethnic group represented in the population and the largest ethnicity living in poverty, but it is worth pointing out that the percentage of African Americans living in poverty, 58.7%, is higher than their share of the total population.
 Female residents aged 18 to 24 are the largest demographic living in poverty when analyzed according to age and gender.

 Factors Affecting Mental Health in Valdosta, Georgia

 When asked to identify the most significant public health concerns affecting the area of southern Georgia, community leaders ranked mental health at number four.
-A number of significant factors can have an impact on mental health:
+Several significant factors can have an impact on mental health:

 - Physical Health: There is often an intricate relationship between physical health and mental health, and a decrease in one often correlates with a decline in the other.
 Lowndes County sees a high number of chlamydia diagnoses every year, and HIV and obesity are both moderately prevalent.

-- Alcohol Abuse: A behavioral health issue with the potential to affect physical health as well, excessive drinking is moderately prevalent in Lowndes County at 15.3 percent.
-Four percent of adults in Valdosta have participated in heavy drinking, including 6.3 percent of adults aged 18 to 44, 2.4 percent of women, and 5.8 percent of men.
+- Alcohol Abuse: A behavioral health issue with the potential to affect physical health as well, excessive drinking is moderately prevalent in Lowndes County at 15.3%.

-- Education: The percentages of people in Valdosta who hold at least a high school diploma or at least a bachelor’s degree are 83.2 percent and 27.1 percent, respectively, each of which is lower than the corresponding national percentage.
+- Education: The percentages of people in Valdosta who hold at least a high school diploma or at least a bachelor’s degree are 83.2% and 27.1%, respectively, each of which is lower than the corresponding national percentage.

-- Divorce: Of the five communities in Lowndes County, Valdosta has the second-highest divorce rate at 13.66 percent.
+- Divorce: Of the five communities in Lowndes County, Valdosta has the second-highest divorce rate at 13.66%.

-- Crime: While the rate of violent crimes committed in Valdosta is comparable to the statewide rate, the overall crime rate of Valdosta is higher than Georgia’s by 103 percent.
+- Crime: While the rate of violent crimes committed in Valdosta is comparable to the statewide rate, the overall crime rate in Valdosta is higher than Georgia’s by 103%.
 When compared to the national average, the crime index in Valdosta is consistently higher, though it has reduced and moderated somewhat over the past 10 years.

 Access to Mental Health Care in Valdosta, Georgia